Anivishy/retrogamerevamp/README.md

 ### Surprises:
 &nbsp;&nbsp;&nbsp;&nbsp;One surprise we encountered was through an issue we faced in the settings page.
 We had more settings to fit than space on the page, for which we attempted to add a scrollbar to allow users to see all the settings.
 However, anytime the scrollbar was moved, the page took a long time to render the many UI elements.
 Due to this, we chose to add an additional page instead of a scrollbar to hold the additional settings.

+&nbsp;&nbsp;&nbsp;&nbsp;Another issue that we encouontered was our shooting logic, as there were many itterations to go through.
+The first itteration of this code relied on simply drawing the image of the projectile when the shoot button was pressed and redrawing it over time to show its movement.
+However, this required an async function in order to run at the same time as our main game loop, causing the code to be extremley slow and laggy, especially when handling multiple projectiles.
+Our solution to this was to approach shooting by treating each individual bullet as a sprite.
+This allowed each bullet to move on its own, but still proved to be inefficient and caused the game to lag heavily once a few bullets were rendered.
+We finally reconstructed the shooting class using a individual bullet object.
+This allowed us to handle each bullet in a list of these projectile objects and allowed us to move each one in small increments every single tick in the game, allowing us to handle the movement of multiple projectiles without lagging the game.
+We also faced further challenges with the velocity of bullets as we needed to coveret our own corrdinate system, which was used to track player position, to pygame's inheret coordinate system, which the projectile objects used.

 &nbsp;&nbsp;&nbsp;&nbsp;Throughout the project, it was surprising how issues like these pushed us to choose different functionality and come up with different ways to code the game than we had originally planned.